Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 Dr. Bonaventure started an IV in her arm to give her some blood and Zoe didn’t feel it.
 Well, she felt it, but it didn’t feel painful, just informative.
 The needle digging into her arm sent information to her brain, but it wasn’t unpleasant.
 It just, was.
 She explained this and Dr. Bonaventure poked and prodded at her with his medical instruments.
 They discovered she no longer felt pain, which seemed like a very handy ability to have especially given her recent very up close and personal experience with it.

 They stitched her up without any anesthetic which she was glad of since it hurried the process along considerably.
 The more blood they put into her, the faster she healed, and by the time Dr. B put the last stitch into her, into a deep gash above her left eye which was ugly but not life-threatening, the first stitches in her abdomen where she’d been gutted were almost completely healed and so he and Milo pulled the stitches right back out again.
-By the end of it all she didn’t have a scratch on her.
+By the end of it all she didn’t have a scratch on her at least on the outside.

-Somewhere along the way her heart shuddered and then started beating again.
+Somewhere along the way her heart shuddered and flopped and then started beating again.
 She was alive, she was actually alive, after all.
-She finally started letting herself believe it.
+She finally started letting herself believe it even though it was like so totally unbelievable.

-While he sewed her up, Dr Bonaventure explained that when it came to developing powers, particularly when the change occurred in a life-threatening situation as hers had, the body seized on what it thought it needed to survive.
+While he sewed her up, Dr Bonaventure explained that when it came to developing powers, particularly when the change occurred in a life-threatening situation as hers had, the body often seized on what abilities it thought it needed to survive.
 So in her case, she needed to heal quickly, she needed to be able to survive in the cold of the refrigerator, and she needed to be able to call for help.
-So that’s what her body had given her – healing powers, cold powers, and the screaming – plus the ability to withstand pain as a kind of a perk.
+So that’s what her body had given her – healing powers, cold powers, and the screaming.
+The ability to withstand pain appeared to be a kind of a perk.

 They found her a set of surgical scrubs to wear and Milo let her borrow his car which was nice of him since she was a total stranger and he seemed kind of scared of her.
 But it had all taken so long, so long, and Sanjay was out there doing God only knew what.
 She desperately wished she knew where to start searching.